Canadians planning to spend 13 per cent more on March Break this year, but fewer going to U.S. and international destinations

 "With winter this year seeming to drag on forever in many parts of the country, Canadians on average are willing to spend more to get away," says Steve Webster, Vice President, CIBC.
 "But given the decreased value of the Canadian dollar, it's not surprising fewer people are planning to travel to the U.S. or internationally, where they will get less bang for their buck."

 Impact of the lower Canadian dollar on travel plans

-28 per cent of impacted travellers will need to find a way to save more money for
+- 28 per cent of impacted travellers will need to find a way to save more money for their trip

-19 per cent will still be travelling outside Canada, but have scaled back their spending
+- 19 per cent will still be travelling outside Canada, but have scaled back their spending